effectivecore/core/readme.md

 Performance improvement
 ---------------------------------------------------------------------

-It's recommended to enable the PHP OPcache.
+It's recommended to enable the PHP OPCache.
 It's recommended to use the SSD (Solid State Drives).
 In many cases, the "dynamic/cache" directory can be organized in RAM.
 To increase the reliability level of the server, such RAM should